tonywu6/mdbookkit/docs/src/rustdoc-links/how-to/cargo-workspaces.md

 # How to use the preprocessor in a workspace

-How the preprocessor functions in a [Cargo workspace][workspace] is largely no differently than when you use it with a single package.
+How the preprocessor functions in a [Cargo workspace][workspace] is largely the same as when you use it with a single package.

 There is however a subtle difference: When using the preprocessor to document a single library package, the preprocessor has a default configuration that allows you to use the